Advancing diversity & inclusion

-- Treat everyone fairly and equally, without discrimination on the grounds of race, age, role, gender, gender identity, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class or political views.
+- treat everyone fairly and equally, without discrimination on the grounds of race, age, role, gender, gender identity, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class or political views.
 This includes consideration for recruitment, redundancy, promotion, reward and benefits, training or retirement which must be based on merit.

 More details on our policy commitments to diversity and inclusion are included in Fairness in the workplace.
-Our Human Rights Report 2017 (PDF | 10MB) also describes our work to address obstacles to diversity, including discrimination and harassment, in our business and supply chain.
+Our Human Rights Report 2017 (PDF | 10MB) and Understanding our human rights impacts also describe our work to address obstacles to diversity, including discrimination and harassment, in our business and supply chain.

 Of our managers are women

-In 2017, women comprised 47%† of our management, up from 38% in 2010.
+At the end of 2019, 36% of our total workforce of 150,000 people was female.
+And 51% (50.7%) of our managers were women, up from 38% in 2010.
+We want to ensure that the representation of women at the most senior levels in our business keeps increasing.
 Sustained leadership accountability and awareness building, clear targets and measurement, programmes to recruit, retain and develop female talent, internal and external communications and engagement, and our network of Diversity and Inclusion Champions are all part of our overall approach.

-Recruiting & retaining the best female talent
+Growing great leaders: how we recruit & promote the best female talent

 We run programmes across the business aimed at attracting, retaining, and developing female talent.
 These are based on a global framework and tailored to meet the needs of individual countries and regions.